 Leighann Hodgkins recently sat down for an interview with Andover Real School saxophone student Jesse Goldman.
 Jesse shared his favorite experiences playing music, how he became the first student of Andrew Clark's to make the Massachusetts All-State Symphonic Band, and also how many instruments he played before finding 'the one' (spoiler alert... he tried piano, guitar, and clarinet before the sax!)

-Jesse is in his senior year at North Reading High School in North Reading, MA.
+Jesse is in his senior year at North Andover High School in North Andover, MA.

 Leighann: I'm here today with Jesse Goldman, who is a student at our Andover location.
 Jesse studies saxophone with Andrew Clark, our Director of Woodwinds Instruction.
 How are you?